-When I found my mater’s program, I noticed that one of their requirements was that I needed to know another language.
-Since I took Spanish in middle school and one year in high school, I began to re-teach myself Spanish.
+When I found my master’s program, I noticed that one of their requirements was that I needed to know another language.
+Since I took Spanish in middle school and one year in high school, I began to re-teach myself in Spanish.

 And y’all, when I tell you I taught myself…I went hard.
 I became obsessed with learning Spanish.
 I was in love with the language.
 I spent hours each day, including at my part-time job at the movie theatre learning Spanish.
 I used and practiced it every chance I got.
 I practiced so much that when I returned to school for the fall semester of my senior year, I was placed in Spanish III.

 I still had no idea what kind of career I wanted to have.
 All I knew was I wanted to get back overseas.
 Check out this video I made during the first semester of my senior year:

 I applied to an English teaching program in Madrid, Spain.
 I got in.
 I was over the moon because I was about to live in another country and gain fluency in Spanish.
 I also graduated from college during this time.